 Provides public instruction classes in safe boating in Seattle's Eastside area.
 In addition to teaching public boating courses, Squadron members also participate in Advanced Grades and Elective Courses for their own education.

-Boating News, Marinas, Boats or Yachts, Accessories, Yacht Clubs, Destinations, Service, Events or anything else,
+Boating News, Marinas, Boats or Yachts, Accessories, Yacht Clubs, Destinations, Service, Events or anything else.

 Club members reside all around the Puget Sound and San Juan Islands and incorporate a broad spectrum of dive interests, levels of experience, certification and age groups.

 Seattle's and the Puget Sound's annual premier community celebration dating from 1950.
 This month-long celebration of summer is usually held from the second week of July through the first week of August and features parades, art festivals, music festivals, fun runs, and more.
 Main events include the Torchlight Parade, the U.S. Navy Blue Angels air show, and the Seafair Unlimited Hydroplane Race.
 Read a travel article detailing the Seafair's Torchlight Parade written by a Northwest resident.

 The Pacific Northwest Golfer's Online Magazine features golf instruction plus Pacific Northwest news, course reviews, tournament listings, and course and driving range directories.